Berni2490/latenode-docs-test/docs/basic_tutorials/first_pa.md

 1. Go back to the **Send Text Message or Reply** node and set `_.chat_id` variable for the **Chat ID** node.

-We just have finished setting up the configuration of the Telegram bot and the related nodes.
-Now we should configure the **AI Agent** node itself.
+We have just finished setting up the configuration for the Telegram bot and the related nodes.
+Now, we should configure the **AI Agent** node itself.

 [](){ #agent-config }
 ## Configure the agent